forstertim/udiff/README.md

 The following methods are available:

 * **Polyfit**: A polynomial is fit through the data points.
 The user can indicate the maximum degree of the polynomial.
 The algorithm searches for the best Bayesian Information Criterion (BIC) and returns the coefficients of the most appropriate polynomial that can be derived analytically.
-This package includes an improved approach applied in a work for kinetic model development for biochemical reactions [Forster et al. (2023)](#references).
+This package includes an improved approach applied in a work for kinetic model development for biochemical reactions [Forster et al. (2023)](#references) and [Forster et al. (2024)](#references).

 * **Symbolic regression fit**: Symbolic regression searches for an algebraic function that fits the data in an appropriate manner.
 Currently, the Bayesian Machine Scientist (BMS) [Guimerà et al. (2020)](#references) is implemented in this package.
 The user can define allowed unary/binary operators (i.e., +, -, div, mul, etc.) and a number of iteration steps (Markov-chain Monte Carlo steps, MCMC).
 The function returns a sympy expression that can subsequently be derived analytically.